koii-network/docs/develop/microservices-and-tasks/task-development-guide/k2-task-template/k2-task-template.md

 ## What's in the template?

 - `index.js` — is the hub of your app, and ties together the other pieces.
-This will be the entrypoint when your task runs on Task Nodes.
+This will be the entrypoint when your task runs on task nodes.

 - `NamespaceWrappers.js` — contains the interfaces to make API calls to the core of the task-node.
 It contains all the necessary functions required to submit and audit the work, as well as the distribution lists.
 Check [here](/develop/microservices-and-tasks/task-development-kit-tdk/using-the-task-namespace/the-namespace-object) to learn more Namespace functions.